 - Use soft mulch that won’t hurt paws.

 26. Pet-proof it

 Unless you decide to make your side of house area pet-friendly and able to withstand their activities, you probably don’t want it being overtaken by your pets, dug up and generally turned into a muddy mess.
-In that case, simply corral the animals behind a gorgeous gate, like this timber one that allows a filtered view of the backyard.
+In that case, simply corral the animals behind a gorgeous gate, like a gappy timber one that allows a filtered view of the backyard.

 27. Open up a side servery

 Indoor/outdoor living spaces are a popular way to create a transition between the interior and exterior of your home and opening up a side servery increases your alfresco dining options.
-Changing a standard side window into one that fully opens up like this one can totally transform your side of house into an additional entertaining space, provided there is enough space for seating and it gets enough sunlight to be inviting.
+Changing a standard side window into one that fully opens up can totally transform your side of house into an additional entertaining space, provided there is enough space for seating and it gets enough sunlight to be inviting.
 Add some bar stools and you have a perfect spot to enjoy on a balmy summer night.